tylermercer/personal-website/src/now.md

 <hr/>

 ## What's this?
-The /now page movement was started by [Derek Sivers](https://sive.rs/nowff)^[Perhaps more accurately, it was started by Gregory Brown, who saw what Derek had done and did the same thing].
+The /now page movement was started by [Derek Sivers](https://sive.rs/nowff)^[Perhaps more accurately, it was started by Gregory Brown, who saw what Derek had done and did the same thing.].
 From [the page he created to explain it](https://nownownow.com/about):

 > Most websites have a link that says “about”.
 It goes to a page that tells you something about the background of this person or business.
 For short, people just call it an “about page”.
 > ...